 Buchanan State Forest

-Buchanan State Forest is named in honor of James Buchanan, 15th President of the United States.
+Buchanan State Forest is named in honor of James Buchanan, fifteenth President of the United States.
 Buchanan State Forest covers 71,683 acres in:

-The nineteen tracts of the Buchanan State Forest occupy upper slopes in the southern portion of the ridge and valley region of Pennsylvania.
-The forests are generally mixed oak communities interrupted here and there by groves of pine with hemlock or red maple dominating cooler ravines.
+The 19 tracts of Buchanan State Forest occupy upper slopes in the southern portion of the Ridge and Valley region of Pennsylvania.
+The forests are generally mixed oak communities interrupted by groves of pine, with hemlock or red maple dominating cooler ravines.

 The variety of oaks includes: